528Camera/remote-image-worker/README.md

 ## Test
 To run a specific test, use `cargo test {test-name}`.

-These tests require additional resources (images) to be placed in *target/test_samples* directory.
+Some of the tests require additional resources (images) to be placed in *target/test_samples* directory.

 Included tests: